aevox/admin-inheritable-image-properties/admin-inheritable-image-properties.rst

 An image in glance can have custom properties that have CRUD rules.
 When snapshotting or shelving an instance nova creates a new image in glance using the user credentials.
-If the user does not have the rights to create a custom property he is not able to create or shelve an instance.
+If the user does not have the rights to create one of the custom property he is not able to create an image, thus he is not able to snapshot or shelve the instance.

 Use Cases
 ----------